Briggs599/fvecs_file_convert_and_validate/README.md

-# Fvecs File Convertion and Validation
+## Fvecs File Conversion and Validation

 A simple script for validating an fvecs file and converting it to a numpy array.
 Created for a project on deep1b (http://sites.skoltech.ru/compvision/noimi/).